Te Auaunga (Oakley Creek)

 • Te Kawerau A Maki

-The above iwi mana whenua shaped the project in a number of ways:
+They also shaped the project in a number of ways:

 • Gifted the project name.

-• Supported the addition of a māra hūpara (traditional Māori playground).
+• Supported the addition of a māra hūpara.

 • Encouraged the inclusion of interpretive signage throughout the park.

-• Identified the appropriate native plant species for replanting
+• Identified the appropriate native plant species for replanting.

 • Supported Te Whangai Trust to establish an on-site native plant nursery.